sylvainSUPINTERNET/webShell-end/README.md

 # What works ?

-  - Convert line from input text to command line
+  - Convert line from input text to command line for shell
-  - Forbidden access to the shell if you are not authenticated
+  - Forbidden access to the shell if you are not authenticated (JWT / login system)
-  - Login to authenticated with error management and redirect auto to index if connection work
+  - Login to authenticated with error management and redirect automaticly to index if the connection dosn't work
   - JWT at the connection with the login (mandatory to use the web shell !)

 # What dosn't works ?